CapciGithub/Growtopia-CID-Creator-v3/README.md

 Current Port: 17198 - 17200

-## Whats the difference between this and versions?
+## Whats the difference between this and other versions?

 * To be honest, all of them are similiar.
 I created v1 without knowledge and people complained about how hard it was to use v1.
 It made me create v2 because people were struggling to use v1.
 Everyone started using v2 and it made cloudshell run out of IP addresses so I made v3 to use the same script via Github Actions.